Jobs & Unemployment

-The most profitable league in terms of average net profit from football is the Big Ten conference, which includes Midwestern powerhouses like the University of Michigan and the Ohio State University.
+Big Ten conference, which includes Midwestern powerhouses like the University of Michigan and the Ohio State University, has the highest net profit of any league.
 The SEC is the second most profitable league.
 Both have plans to move forward with a modified 2020-21 season during the pandemic.

 Football profits overshadow those of all other sports, most of which run a deficit.
 Even basketball profits pale in comparison to those from major football programs.
 The University of Louisville, which has the nation's most profitable basketball program, netted a bit over $17 million in the 2017-18 school year.